 It's certain to disappoint a few zombie fanatics who end up watching this without knowing what to expect, but people who've grown tired of the grovelling undead may find a welcome reboot of the genre.

-Bunny Drop is a lovely film with lots to smile about.
-Wonderfully acted, creatively visualized and aptly scored, you can't really go wrong with this one.
+A lovely film with lots to smile about.
+Wonderfully acted, creatively visualized, aptly scored, and with its heart in the right place, you can't really go wrong with this one.

 Dancing Mary is a superb blend of so many genres that it's nearly impossible to categorize.
 Fantasy, horror, crime, comedy and drama seamlessly mix together to tell a beautiful story about a long-lost romance that ended in tragedy.
 The cinematography is beautiful, the editing is excellent.
 Add a great score and a fine cast and you have another Tanaka masterpiece.